 The Bahá’í House of Worship and Welcome Center in Wilmette, Illinois are closed until further notice.
 The gardens are open as long as social distancing guidelines are followed.

-All planned programs and activities have been suspended through the end of May, including upcoming holy day programs, daily devotions, firesides, discussion groups, introductory presentations and children’s classes.
+All planned programs and activities have been suspended until further notice, including upcoming holy day programs, daily devotions, firesides, discussion groups, introductory presentations and children’s classes.
 The Choral Music Festival originally scheduled for May 21-24 has been postponed until later in the year.
 Sign up for the House of Worship eNewsletter or check this site for updates.

 Changes to 2020 Unit Conventions